Apparat (musician): Career

+Sascha Ring was born in Quedlinburg.
+He moved to Berlin in 1997 to "live a more regular life".

+Around 2000, he began to help run a record label Shitkatapult with its founder Marco Haas.
+A year later, he released his first debut full-length Multifunktionsebene alongside with limited EP Algorhythm.

 Ring collaborated with Ellen Allien in 2003 on the album Berlinette and again in 2006 on the album Orchestra of Bubbles.

 In 2004, he recorded a John Peel session.
 The tracks from this session were rerecorded and reworked in the studio and released as Silizium EP in 2005, as a tribute to Peel.

 In 2007, he formed his own band to play the album Walls live.
 Raz Ohara joined him playing the stage piano and Jörg Waehner on drums.
 Next to playing these live shows, he continued to play his solo live sets, touring with Transforma Visuals.

 In May 2009, he released the self-titled album with Modeselektor under the name Moderat on BPitch Control.
 They had previously collaborated on the EP Auf Kosten Der Gesundheit which was released as a limited 12" in 2002.

 In April 2009, he won in the Dance Floor category of the Qwartz Electronic Music Awards with the track "Fractales (Apparat Ibiza Version)".

 In 2011, he signed with Mute Records, through which he released his new record The Devil's Walk, named after a political poem by romantic English poet Percy Bysshe Shelley, in September.

 Apparat's music has been used in film and television.
 His track "Holdon" was used in the trailer for the 2010 Teton Gravity Research ski film Light The Wick.